-As can be seen in Table 49, the analysis found no evidence of any statistically significant effects by month of the year but did find a significant improvement both during the COVID-19 period and in the trial period, compared to outside those periods.
+As can be seen in Table 49, the analysis found no evidence of any statistically significant effects by month of the year but did find a significant improvement both during the COVID-19 period and in the trial period.
 Approximately 8% more non-major planning application decisions were completed within the correct timescale during the COVID-19 period, compared to outside it, and approximately 17% more non-major planning application decisions were completed within the correct timescale during the trial, compared to before.